FAC9/repos_api_website/README.md

 ## What?
 Core features:

 A responsive web app that uses the The Movie Database(Tmbd) API to find the film data and will use the Giphy API to generate a gif in response to the film title.
-On the home screen you will find a 'generate' button, this will take you to a new page where and the gif and some basic information about the film will be displayed on a new page.
-This basic information will be:
+On the home screen you will find a 'generate' button, this will take you to a new page where a gif and some basic information about the film will be displayed.
+The basic information about the film will be:

 1. title
 2. genres